CartoDB/documentation/app/content/deployment-options/cloud/overview.md

 ## Overview

-The CARTO SaaS platform is a fully managed, subscription-based, multitenant platform for Spatial Analytics.
+The CARTO Cloud platform is a fully managed, subscription-based, multitenant platform for Spatial Analytics.

 CARTO is currently hosted on Google Cloud Platform and available in two regions: the European Economic Area and North America, inheriting all managed data governance rules and regulations from GCP.

 ### Limits

-The CARTO SaaS platform is subject to certain usage limits to ensure avalability and quality of the service.
+The CARTO Cloud platform is subject to certain usage limits to ensure avalability and quality of the service.
 Learn more about them [here](/limits/).

 ### Legal

-Find the SaaS platform's End User License Agreement, SLAs, and other product and service terms [here](https://carto.com/legal).
+Find the Cloud platform's End User License Agreement, SLAs, and other product and service terms [here](https://carto.com/legal).

 ### Privacy